Azure/iot-ux-baseline/README.md

 ## Getting Started

-To get started with your own UX solution, fork this repo, run `npm install`, and start editing. `src/pages/App.tsx` is the main entry point and has examples of how all the above features work together.
+To get started with your own UX solution, fork this repo, run `npm install`, and start editing. `src/examples/index.tsx` is the one of the entry points and has examples of how all the above features work together.

-You can learn more about the individual features [here](#learn-more).
+You can learn more about the folder structure [here](#folder-structure) and individual features [here](#learn-more).

 ## Available Scripts